 The symptoms of the tailor’s bunions include redness, swelling, and pain at the site of the enlargement.

-In selecting the procedure or combination of procedures for your case, we will take into consideration the extent of your deformity based on our findings.
+In selecting the procedure or combination of procedures for your case, doctors will likely consider the extent of the deformity based on their findings.
 The length of the recovery period will vary, depending on the procedure or procedures performed.